Food Resilience

 -

-To learn more about the team, please email Carol Appenzeller.
+To learn more about the team and apply to join, please email Carol Appenzeller.

 Engage your neighbors in preparing for emergencies with Map Your Neighborhood.

-Grow a bigger, better food garden with Veg Club classes & field trips.
+Grow a bigger, better food garden with Veg Club classes and field trips.
+Sign up for details and notices of upcoming Veg Club events at bit.ly/VegClubSignup.

-Help local food banks with Grow-a-Row in your home garden or by volunteering at a food bank farm by contacting Carol at her email address above.
+Help local food banks with Grow-a-Row in your home garden or by volunteering at a food bank farm by contacting Carol Appenzeller.